rmrector/script.artwork.beef/README.md

 Artwork Helper can be installed with this single [installable zip], but it's only necessary if a skin depends on it.
+Inclusion in the official Kodi repo isn't likely for now, some of this functionality may make its way into Leia so it will probably see some feature churn before long.

 [dev repository]: https://github.com/rmrector/repository.rector.stuff/raw/master/latest/repository.rector.stuff-latest.zip
 [single zip file]: https://github.com/rmrector/repository.rector.stuff/raw/master/latest/script.artwork.beef-latest.zip